 You can order a CD from the Helpdesk or you can download the installer here.
 Instructions for installing the software are included with the software.

-Contact the helpdesk by email firstname.lastname@example.org or by phone x7224.
+Contact the service desk by email email@example.com or by phone x7224.